What is an Earnings Guidance?

-It is a conference call between the management of the company, investors, analysts, and media.
-The earnings calls support the information provided by the companies in their reports.
+An earnings call is a conference call between the management of a company, investors, analysts, and media.
+The earnings calls support the information provided by a company in its reports.
 During the earnings call, the management discusses the major financial results, while investors, analysts, and the media can ask questions about the main concepts or events.
 Companies usually publish the recordings of their earnings call on their respective websites.

 3. Press release

-Before the publication of financial reports and earnings call, a press release becomes available to the public.
-In the press release, information about the dates of the reports and conference call is disclosed.
+Before the publication of financial reports or an earnings call, a press release becomes available to the public.
+In the press release, information about the dates of the reports and the conference call is disclosed.
 In addition, the main past financial results and earnings guidance are provided.

 Reliability of earnings guidance